A.N.T. Farm

 A.N.T.
-Farm is an American teen sitcom which originally aired on Disney Channel from May 6, 2011 to March 21, 2014.
+Farm is an American teen sitcom that originally aired on Disney Channel from May 6, 2011, to March 21, 2014.
 It first aired on May 6, 2011, as a special one-episode preview and continued as a regular series starting on June 17, 2011.
 After airing as the preview of the series, the pilot episode "transplANTed" later re-aired after the series finale of The Suite Life on Deck.
-The series was created by Dan Signer, a former writer and co-executive producer of The Suite Life on Deck and creator of the YTV series Mr. Young.
+The series was created by Dan Signer, a former writer and co-executive producer of The Suite Life on Deck and creator of the Disney XD/YTV series Mr. Young.
 In mid-November 2010, Disney Channel greenlit the series, with production beginning in early 2011.
 The first promo was released during the premiere of Lemonade Mouth.

 The series stars China Anne McClain as Chyna Parks, an 11-year-old musical prodigy who is the newest member in the Advanced Natural Talent (A.N.T.) program, a gifted program at Webster High School in San Francisco that allows gifted middle school students to skip middle school and go immediately to high school.
 Sierra McCormick, Jake Short, Stefanie Scott, Carlon Jeffery, and Aedin Mincks also star.

-The series was successful, as it was the most popular series on television among children in the age ranges 6 to 11 and 9 to 13.
+The series was highly successful, becoming the most popular series on television among children in the age ranges 6 to 11 and 9 to 13.
 The A.N.T.
-Farm soundtrack was released on October 11, 2011 and was successful, spending five weeks on the Billboard kids chart, peaked at number 29 on the US Billboard 200, and peaked at number 2 on the US Top Soundtracks.
+Farm soundtrack was released on October 11, 2011, and spent five weeks on the Billboard kids chart, peaked at number 29 on the US Billboard 200, and peaked at number 2 on the US Top Soundtracks.

 Disney+ premiered A.N.T.
 Farm for streaming on June 26, 2020.